Quantification

 1. Use the AutoID function in the Elemental Analysis window of the technique.

-AutoIDWhen you select the AutoID button it will show candidate edges on the spectrum.
+AutoIDWhen you select the AutoID button, it will show candidate edges on the spectrum.
 You will need to verify these edges using the common identifiers defined above.
-To aid in this task the Mark Edges button can be used to show edge families.
+To aid in this task, the Mark Edges button can be used to show edge families.
 Once verified, you can then add them to the quantification list by pressing the → button to the left of the list.

 1. Your second option is manual identificationManual Edge ID.

 By right-clicking on the spectrum itself, you will see the Edge ID menu where candidate edges are shown.
 The most probable edge will be in bold.
-You can add that edge to the quantification by using Add to Quant menu choice.
+You can add that edge to the quantification by using the Add to Quant menu choice.

 1. The third option for identification is through the period table interface.

-Open Periodic TableTo reach this option, click the Open Periodic Table icon on the Elemental Analysis window.
+Open Periodic TableClick the Open Periodic Table icon on the Elemental Analysis window to reach this option.
 This will, in turn, open a periodic table where you can directly select known elements to automatically add them to the quantification.

 Complex edge identification